Bill to regulate e-cigarettes clears California legislative hurdle

 Leno’s bill passed the Senate earlier this year but died in a committee of the State Assembly in July.
 He re-introduced it as part of a special session held this summer on public health issues.

-The bill, which passed 25-12 in the Senate on Thursday, must still get through the Assembly, but its committee membership is different for the special session.
+The bill, which passed 25-12 in the Senate on Thursday, must still get through the Assembly health committee, but its membership is different for the special session.
 Leno has said he expects it to have a better chance of passing this time around.

-The bill raising the age for buying cigarettes also died in the Assembly last month and was re-introduced during the special session.
+(Reporting by Sharon Bernstein; Editing by Bill Trott)